Heliozoa/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 If you like, you can re-use some of the code from the <i>Add patient</i> form for this exercise, but this is not a requirement.

-Note that the file [FormField.tsx](https://github.com/fullstack-hy2020/patientor/blob/master/src/AddPatientModal/FormField.tsx#L58) has a ready-made component _DiagnosisSelection_ that can be used for setting the field <i>diagnoses</i> as follows:
+Note that the file [FormField.tsx](https://github.com/fullstack-hy2020/patientor/blob/master/src/AddPatientModal/FormField.tsx#L58) has a redily made component _DiagnosisSelection_ that can be to for setting the field <i>diagnoses</i>:

+It can be used as follows:

 ```js
 const AddEntryForm: React.FC<Props> = ({ onSubmit, onCancel }) => {